 In this course, students assess personal strengths and identify areas of opportunity using specific self- assessment and goal-setting tools as they prepare for professional employment.
 In addition, they develop resume writing skills, create cover letters, participate in mock interviews, and apply research, evaluation and networking skills to execute job searches and enhance their general financial awareness.
 This is an online course.
-Prerequisite: Successful completion of all technical coursework.
+Prerequisite: Successful completion of all technical coursework and a 2.0 CGPA.
+This is a credit/no credit course.
 2 Credit Hours